-This isn’t so much a masterpiece of history as it is a modern marvel, but the Normandy Bridge is worth seeing nonetheless.
-Originally built in the 90s to link Honfleur to Le Havre across the Seine river, it’s a pretty recognizable landmark of the region.
-It’s a cable drawn bridge, and thanks to its height, large ships are still able to pass underneath.
-This makes it a great spot for sightseeing and boat watching, especially since there are two pedestrian and two cycling lanes on the bridge, in addition to the motor lanes.
+This isn’t so much a masterpiece of history as a modern marvel, but the Normandy Bridge is worth seeing nonetheless.
+Originally built in the 90s to link Honfleur to Le Havre across the Seine river, it’s a recognizable landmark in the region.

 It’s quite a marvel of engineering and becomes extremely impressive the closer you get.

 - Tip: This is a toll bridge for cars, and the passage is around €6 each way.

 France definitely has a reputation for its fine food and delicacies, and Honfleur is no exception.
 While you’re here, don’t miss your chance to sample the region’s finest exports like Calvados or food like confiture de lait (similar to Dulce de leche) and regional cheese, which are made with milk from Normandy cows.

 Since this is a coastal town, the seafood is second to none, and many restaurants and cafés serve the catch of the day for fish and shellfish.